skiselev/mb386sx-rc2016/README.md

   * Add more 10 uF filtering capacitors to the power rails
   * Remove extra capacitors for /IOW and RESET signals (use capacitors between two leftmost ISA slots
   * Use resistor arrays for SA17-SA19 pull-ups
+* Version 1.6
+  * Use a low profile 14.31818 MHz crystal (or an SMD part)
+  * Add support for the separate FPU clock
+  * Use half can oscillators for the CPU and the FPU clocks
+  * Use discrete resistors for DRAM interface
+  * Use resistors with 300 mil (7.62 mm) lead spacing
+  * Move R23 down closer to JP8

 ## Wishlist